SwiftCode123/TryHackMe-Room-Writeups/Phishing Analysis/Phishing Analysis Tools/README.md

 ### What command can you use in a Linux environment to obtain the SHA256 hash value of an attachment?

 - Answer: `sha256sum`

+## Task 5

+- I understand the available sandbox environments for safely analyzing files and URLs.

+- Answer: `No answer needed`